-In the winter you have a couple of options.
+In the winter you have a couple of options of where to stay in Cypress Hills Interprovincial Park.
 Choose from the Elkwater Lake Lodge and Resort – where you’ll have all the comforts of home or opt for one of two backcountry huts.

 The huts are located at the top of the plateau and require that you snowshoe or ski into them.
 You can book up to a year in advance by calling the Visitor Centre at 403-893-3833 or by emailing email@example.com.